mblitherland/litretro/README.md

 ## Todos

+- 1: Enable host to remove participants from retros
 - 2: View all retros (rather than just 6 most recent)
 - 3: Suggest previous list of participants for new retros
 - 4: Search retros (?
 On what?)